Neon:PrairieLand

 I'm thankful that my girls knew the true Gospel message of that story.

-She misused the Jesus' storybook bible, which lays out the Gospel in each story very straightforwardly.
+She misused Jesus' storybook Bible, which lays out the Gospel in a very straightforward way.
 You cannot get it wrong if you read it as is.
-But she decided to ab-lib and twist the story.
-Take the Gospel and twist it into some form of manipulative false teaching to get the girls to stop fighting.
+But she decided to ab-lib and twist the story, taking the Gospel and twisting it into some form of manipulative false teaching to get the girls to stop fighting.

 That they have some special calling, knowledge or power from the Holy Spirit that gives them the authority to do and say what they want.
 Often selfishly, impulsively, unlovingly, and without any thought to how it might wound.